getappmap/appmap-python/CONTRIBUTING.md

 ## Contributor License Agreement
-We require our external contributors to sign a Contributor License Agreement ("CLA") in order to ensure that our projects remain licensed under Free and Open Source licenses such as while allowing Appland to build a sustainable business.
+We require our external contributors to sign a Contributor License Agreement ("CLA") in order to ensure that our projects remain licensed under Free and Open Source licenses such as while allowing AppLand to build a sustainable business.

-Appland is committed to having a true Free and Open Source Software license for our non-commercial software.
+AppLand is committed to having a true Free and Open Source Software license for our non-commercial software.
 A CLA enables AppLand to safely commercialize our products while keeping a standard FOSS license with all the rights that license grants to users.